Characterization of the Community Structure of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Abstract

-One of the central questions in neuroscience is to understand the way communication is organized in the brain, trying to comprehend how cognitive capacities or physiological states of the organism are potentially related to brain activities involving interactions of several brain areas.
-One important characteristic of the functional brain networks is that they are modularly structured, being this modular architecture regarded to account for a series of properties and functional dynamics.
-In the neurobiological context, communities may indicate brain regions that are involved in one same activity, representing neural segregated processes.
-Several studies have demonstrated the modular character of organization of brain activities.
-However, empirical evidences regarding to its dynamics and relation to different levels of consciousness have not been reported yet.
-Within this context, this research sought to characterize the community structure of functional brain networks during an anesthetic induction process.
-The experiment was based on intra-cranial recordings of neural activities of an old world macaque of the species Macaca fuscata during a Ketamine-Medetomidine anesthetic induction process.
-Networks were serially estimated in time intervals of five seconds.
-Changes were observed within about one and a half minutes after the administration of the anesthetics, revealing the occurrence of a transition on the community structure.
-The awake state was characterized by the presence of large clusters involving frontal and parietal regions, while the anesthetized state by the presence of communities in the primary visual and motor cortices, being the areas of the secondary associative cortex most affected.
-The results report the influence of general anesthesia on the structure of functional clusters, contributing for understanding some new aspects of neural correlates of consciousness.
+\ One of the main goals of neuroscience is to understand how an organism's cognitive capacities or physiological states are potentially related to brain activities that involve the interaction of multiple brain structures and cortical areas.
+A key feature of functional brain networks is that they are modularly structured, and this modular architecture is regarded as accounting for a range of properties and functional dynamics.
+In the neurobiological context, communities may indicate brain regions involved in the same activity, representing neural-segregated processes.
+Several studies have demonstrated the modular character of the organization of brain activities.
+However, empirical evidence regarding its dynamics and relation to different levels of consciousness has not yet been reported.
+In this context, this research sought to characterize the community structure of functional brain networks during an anesthetic induction process.
+The experiment was based on intracranial recordings of the neural activities of an old-world macaque of the species Macaca fuscata during a Ketamine-Medetomidine anesthetic induction process.
+Changes were observed within approximately one and a half minutes after administering the anesthetics, revealing a transition in the community structure.
+The awake state was characterized by large clusters involving the frontal and parietal regions.
+In contrast, the anesthetized state was marked by the presence of communities in the primary visual and motor cortices, while the areas of the secondary associative cortex were the most affected.
+The results report the influence of general anesthesia on the structure of functional clusters, contributing to understanding some novel aspects of the neural correlates of consciousness.

 \begin{multicols}{2}